MatthewHarris01/bamazon-cli/README.md

 removed some extraneous files.
 This is a 100% complete version of the customer shopping module.

 # Known Issues
-Choosing "Start Over" or "continue shoppng" at the end of the purchase process results in a mysql time-out error for the mysql query that selects products from the database
+Choosing "Start Over" or "continue shopping" at the end of the purchase process results in a mysql time-out error for the mysql query that selects products from the database